cannatag/ldap3/python3-ldap/docs/manual/source/connections.rst

 * STRATEGY_SYNC: the request is sent and the connection waits until the response is received.
 You get the response in the return value of the connection

+* SYNC: alias for STRATEGY_SYNC

 * STRATEGY_ASYNC_THREADED: the request is sent and the connection immediately returns a *message_id* that can be used later to retrieve the response

+* ASYNC: alias for STRATEGY_ASYNC_THREADED

+* STRATEGY_LDIF_PRODUCER: the request is transformed in a *ldif-change* format and an LDIF output is returned

+* LDIF: alias for STRATEGY_LDIF_PRODUCER

 * STRATEGY_SYNC_RESTARTABLE: an automatically restartable synchronous connection.
 It retries operation for the specified number of times of forever

-* STRATEGY_LDIF_PRODUCER: the request is transformed in a *ldif-change* format and an LDIF output is returned
+* RESTARTABLE: alias for STRATEGY_SYNC_RESTARTABLE

 .. sidebar:: Lazy connections

    * In a lazy connection when you open() and bind() nothing is executed.
 These operation are deferred until an effective LDAP operation (add, modify, delete, compare, modifyDn, search, extended) is performed.
 If unbind() is executed when still in deferred status all deferred operation are cancelled and nothing is sent over the network.
 This can be helpful when your application opens connections ahead of knowing if an effective operation will be necessary.

 * STRATEGY_REUSABLE_THREADED: an asynchronous strategy that internally opens multiple connections to the Server (or multiple Servers via the ServerPool) each in a different thread

+* REUSABLE: alias for STRATEGY_REUSABLE_THREADED

 When using an asynchronous strategy each operation returns immediately an operation_id.
 You can call the get_response method of the connection object to obtain the response received from the server.